With FigJam’s work plans, flow charts, and Gantt chart makers, craft a solid project schedule that carries your team across the finish line.

 Illustrate timelines and keep your projects up to par with our Gantt chart template.

-The Gantt chart generator helps you map out resource use, project phases, and final deadlines to create a unified project plan.
+The Gantt chart generator makes task management easy.
+Easily map out resource use, project phases, and final deadlines to create a unified project plan.
 There’s a reason it’s an all-time favorite.

 Raise the bar (chart): Keep everyone up-to-date and inspired with cursor chats, stamps, and polls that bring the whole team to the table.